-- EMS providers are required to inventory each opened pouch prior to applying the red seal. - All discrepancies (missing meds, expired meds, wrong med or dose, altered or tampered meds, drug bag number discrepancy, etc.) that are identified shall be reported to the GMVEMSC using the Drug Bag Discrepancy Report (Addendum E). - If at any time, an EMS provider encounters a discrepancy he/she will: - Notify his/her EMS Officer of the discrepancy. - If the discrepancy was discovered after opening the bag, retain the blue seal and the hospital sticker that was attached to the drug bag in question. - If the EMS provider is at the hospital, he/she will log the bag in using the normal procedure at that hospital.
+- EMS providers are required to inventory each opened pouch prior to applying the red seal. - All discrepancies (missing meds, expired meds, wrong med or dose, altered or tampered meds, drug bag number discrepancy, etc.) that are identified shall be reported to GMVEMSC using the Drug Bag Discrepancy Report (Addendum E). - If at any time, an EMS provider encounters a discrepancy he/she will: - o Notify his/her EMS Officer of the discrepancy. - o If the discrepancy was discovered after opening the bag, retain the blue seal and the hospital sticker that was attached to the drug bag in question. - o If the EMS provider is at the hospital, he/she will log the bag in using the normal procedure at that hospital while retaining the blue seal.

-- He/she will advise the pharmacist or EMS Coordinator of the discrepancy and that he/she will be initiating the Discrepancy form as described below (pharmacist may request a copy of the Discrepancy form). - The EMS Officer may contact the EMS Coordinator if assistance is needed.
+- He/she will advise the pharmacist or EMS Coordinator of the discrepancy and that he/she will be initiating the Discrepancy form as described below (pharmacist may request a copy of the Discrepancy form). - o The EMS Officer may contact the EMS Coordinator if assistance is needed.